Rohan-cod/Music_Playlist/README.md

 ## Contributing

-Feel free to raise a issue or make a pull request to fix a bug or add a new feature.
 If you are new to open source you can first read about git by [clicking here](https://www.codecademy.com/learn/learn-git).

 ## Communtiy Slack Channel